Leica Camera

-Leica Camera AG (/ˈlaɪkə/) is a German company that manufactures cameras, optical lenses, photographic lenses, binoculars, rifle scopes and microscopes.
+Leica Camera AG (/ˈlaɪkə/) is a German company that manufactures cameras, optical lenses, photographic lenses, binoculars, and rifle scopes.
 The company was founded by Ernst Leitz in 1869 (Ernst Leitz Wetzlar), in Wetzlar, Germany.

-In 1986, the Leitz company changed its name to Leica, due to the fame of the Leica trade-name.
 The name Leica is derived from the first three letters of the founder's surname (Leitz) and the first two of the word camera: lei-ca (LEItz CAmera).

-At this time, Leica relocated its factory from Wetzlar to the nearby town of Solms.
+In 1986, the Leitz company changed its name to Leica and moved its factory from Wetzlar to the nearby town of Solms.

-Leica Camera AG is 55% owned by Austrian investment firm ACM Projektentwicklung GmbH, and 45% owned by The Blackstone Group which licenses the Leica brand name from the Danaher Corporation-owned Leica Microsystems GmbH.
+Leica Camera AG is 55% owned by Austrian investment firm ACM Projektentwicklung GmbH and 45% owned by The Blackstone Group which licenses the Leica brand name from the Danaher Corporation-owned Leica Microsystems GmbH.

+In 2014, Leica returned its headquarters and production facilities to Wetzlar, inaugurating the Leitz Park campus, which houses its manufacturing, research, and customer experience center.
+The company continues to focus on high-end camera systems, including the M-series rangefinder cameras, the Q-series compact full-frame cameras, and the SL-series professional mirrorless cameras.

+Leica has also expanded its influence through collaborations with Panasonic, providing optical designs for Lumix cameras, and with Huawei, Xiaomi, contributing camera technology to the brand’s smartphones.
+The company maintains a strong presence in the luxury photography market, offering limited-edition models in partnership with brands such as Hermès and Zagato.

+Despite increasing competition in the digital photography industry, Leica remains a prestigious name, known for its precision engineering, minimalist design, and legendary lenses such as the Summicron and Noctilux series.
+The company continues to appeal to professional photographers, collectors, and enthusiasts, preserving its legacy as a symbol of craftsmanship and innovation in photography.